Aniwave (anime convention)

-Aniwave was an annual one day anime convention held during December at the Wilmington Convention Center in Wilmington, North Carolina.
+Aniwave was an annual one day anime convention held during December at the Wilmington Convention Center in Wilmington, North Carolina from 2007 to 2015.

 Programming

 The convention typically offered a costume contest, demonstrations, panels, vendors, and workshops.

 History

-Aniwave was founded in 2007 by artist Michal Wisniowski as a free film festival held at the Cameron Art Museum and Jengo's Playhouse.
+Aniwave was founded in 2007 by artist Michal Wisniowski as a free film festival held at the Cameron Art Museum and Jengo’s Playhouse.
 The convention moved to a larger venue in 2010, the Wilmington Convention Center, and had new leadership due to Michal Wisniowski moving away.